 - Black Cocoa Powder - If you like dark chocolate, you’re going to LOVE black cocoa powder.
 Similar to dutch-process cocoa powder, this variety has been heavily alkalized to reveal extra smooth (non-bitter) notes of unsweetened chocolate.
 It also gives these fudgy triple chocolate brownies a deep, dark color that looks like a bar of dark chocolate!

 - Kosher Salt - If you don’t have any on hand, check out this salt conversion chart to sub in sea salt, table salt, or other varieties in the proper amounts.

-- Milk Chocolate - Make sure to reach for high-quality chocolate chips or chocolate bars that you chop into chunks.
-Guittard, Ghiradelli, Valhrona, Scharffen Berger, and Lindt all fit the bill.
+- Milk Chocolate - Make sure to reach for high-quality milk chocolate chips or chocolate bars that you chop into chunks for these homemade brownies.
+Guittard, Ghiradelli, Valhrona, Scharffen Berger, and Lindt all fit the bill for rich chocolate flavor.

 - Salted Caramel Sauce - Optional, but delicious.
 I have a soft spot for this homemade version, but feel free to use store-bought instead.

 You’ll be pleased to note that you don’t need to haul out your stand mixer for this decadent chocolate brownie recipe!
 Here’s what you’ll need: